oldlaptop/tkrunner/README.md

 	**hide**
 	is present in the root namespace, and causes the dialog box to hide itself.

-Commands entered at the dialog box are evaluated and their results displayed at the bottom of the dialog.
+Commands entered at the dialog box are evaluated and their results added to the history display at the bottom of the dialog, preceded by a sequence number indicating which command produced the results.
 Any errors are also caught and indicated here.
+The command itself is also added to the command history, which may be navigated by pressing the Up and Down keys while the command entry widget has input focus.
+The numeric indicator to the left of the command entry widget will update to show which results in the output history it corresponds to.

+The execution environment provided by
+**tkrunner**
-This environment is a child
+is a child
 interp(n)
-and therefore cannot directly introspect or mangle the main application's state, but it does have full control over its own state, and the full Tcl language at its disposal.
+and therefore cannot directly introspect or mangle the main application's state, but it does have full control over its own state, and the full Tcl language is at its disposal.

 ## SHORTCUTS